maixnor/wu-quartz/content/semester 3/QUiz Questions.md

 - Pigou argued that in perfectly competitive markets, full employment would be achieved.

-As Pigou later changed his opinion, the last answer is somewhat ambiguous, so we let both T & F count
+As Pigou later changed his opinion, the last answer is somewhat ambiguous, so we let both T & F count.
 Consider a consumer choosing between footballs and ice creams.
 Which of the following statements align/s with marginalist principles in the optimum?
 - Only for cardinal utilitarians a higher-priced football must yield proportionally more utility than an ice cream in the optimum.
 - If a football costs seven times as much as an ice cream, an additional football should provide seven times the pleasure of an additional ice cream.
-- For ordinal utilitarians, the increase in utility from being able to buy more of both goods can be measured. a Both cardinal and ordinal utilitarians would view a higher indiference curve, with more footballs and ice creams, as a state of higher utility.
+- For ordinal utilitarians, the increase in utility from being able to buy more of both goods can be measured.
+- Both cardinal and ordinal utilitarians would view a higher indifference curve, with more footballs and ice creams, as a state of higher utility.

-Here, due to the possibility of more complex interpretations than inteded, we gave additional 0.25 points
+Here, due to the possibility of more complex interpretations than intended, we gave additional 0.25 points

 Which of the following statements about Alfred Marshall's economic approach is/are correct?
 - Marshall was only concerned with the modelling of short-term market equilibria.